smcclab/smc-course/_workshops/06-interfaces.md

 ## Things to think about

 - what is an interface, exactly?

+- imagine you're not going to be the one playing your instrument/interface... what does virtuosity look like? how have you tried to design a low floor/high ceiling? or do you have other design priorities?

 - _teaching_ soldering and that sort of thing is beyond the scope of this course, but if you're interested in hardware controllers and other things like